 Access to Information and Protection of Privacy Act (ATIPPA)

-- Members of the public may request information in the custody or control of Western Health.
-A request form can be obtained by clicking on "ATIPP Application Form" below.
+Members of the public may request information in the custody and control of Western Health.
+A request form can be obtained at the following link:

 P.O.
 Box 2005